rlratcliffe/automated-api-testing/README.md

 - Better way to manage ports?
 - Validate XML with external file
 - Setup actual ports (at least for prod?)
+- Optimize mountebank templates, without so many ports/externalized files
 - More downstream systems

+# Running

+Refer to the github workflow for commands to run to start and stop the docker container and run the tests.